cometa-rocks/cometa_documentation/questions.md

 ```
 ### How to solve this problem with co.meta
 To solve this problem we can use `Run Javascript function "{function}"` step.
-Inside the Javascript code we can create small function to archive what we want, so we'll create small steps to solve the problem.
+Inside the Javascript code we can create small function to achieve what we want, so we'll create small steps to solve the problem.
 #### **1. Get all elements with status `Canceled`**

 To get all elements with status `Canceled` we can use XPath or IF-Else condition inside JS, in this case we will be using XPath.